lucadalzilio/H-MECs-2D/README.md

 =====================================================

-The c++ version of this simulation works on the EULER cluster only.
+The c++ version of this simulation works on the ETH EULER cluster only.
 To run it on a local device or another cluster, the .sh scripts would need to be changed accordingly.

 libraries used: